Community detection in network using Szegedy quantum walk: Introduction

 The graph clustering problem has recently been considered in the literature of quantum computing \cite{ushijima2017graph, pramanik2020quantum, volya2021quantum}.
 The quantum walks are also introduced for finding the clusters in graphs \cite{roy2017novel, mukai2020discrete}.
-Article \cite{mukai2020discrete} utilizes the discrete-time coined quantum walks to identify the communities in different real-world networks, such as Zachary's karate club graph and the dolphin social networks and airline networks.
-The Fourier and Grover coins are used as quantum coin operator.
+Article \cite{mukai2020discrete} utilizes the discrete-time coined quantum walks to identify the communities in different real-world networks.
+The Fourier and Grover coins are used as the quantum coin operators.
 It is demonstrated that the Fourier coin quantum walks localize within communities, which effectively reveal the modular structures of networks.
-In \cite{roy2017novel}, the authors develop another graph clustering algorithm using discrete-time quantum random walks.
-Their method improves the clustering speed and accuracy.
-Article \cite{volya2021quantum} discusses another efficient approach to clustering on directed and mixed graphs without using the idea of quantum walks.
+Article \cite{roy2017novel} improves the clustering speed and accuracy.
+Article \cite{volya2021quantum} discusses another efficient approach to clustering on directed and mixed graphs without using quantum walks.

-The motivation of this work is developed from our study $G$ the Szegedy quantum walk on the Barbell graphs.
-A barbell graph has two communities of vertices that are joined to a vertex by two edges and a vertex.
-The formal description will be mentioned later in this article.
+The motivation of this work comes from the Szegedy quantum walk on the Barbell graphs.
+A barbell graph has two communities of vertices that are joined to a central vertex by two inter-community edges.
+Ref. \autoref{barbell_graph}.
 We observed that the limiting probability distribution of Szegedy quantum walk from a particular initial state has higher probability values for the inter-community edges.
-Therefore, using the Szegedy quantum walks, we can determine the inter community edges, whose removal generates the communities in the graph.
+Their removal generates the communities in the graph.
 This observation assists us in developing a method for community detection in networks.